 El Doradito is the town in which the Academy and Ranch are located.
 This rural village is approximately six miles south of the San Pedro Sula International Airport, the second biggest city in Honduras.
 The route from the airport to El Doradito starts on a four-lane highway, then a paved two-lane road, eventually a maintained dirt road becomes a rough dirt road.
 While in site of a larger town, El Doradito is very small.

 Bob and Joyce Coder founded Wellspring of Life in 2000 as a ministry to provide fresh water through the construction of wells.
 Their efforts started in Haiti and later came to Honduras.
-After drilling several wells in Honduras, they felt God leading them to plant themselves in one place and disciple a village.
-They began working in El Doradito, a tiny village with just a few families.
+After drilling several wells in Honduras, they felt God leading them to invest in one place in Honduras.
+They began digging a well in a small community that later became, the village of El Doradito.

 disciple a village

 In the years to come mission teams from the United States helped with construction projects and soon the village had many cinder-block homes and a church.
 In addition to the need for homes, there was a need for Christian education.
 So with the help of several teams and organizations, Cornerstone Christian Academy was started.